 Description: This bill establishes, that in cases where a victim is unwilling or scared to press charges, that minimum timeframes must be set for keeping that specified sexual offense evidence to be used in future cases when victims are willing to call out criminals.
 It also requires specified protocols for storing that sexual offense evidence for security and consistency.

-Status: The House version is awaiting a hearing in the final of three committees, while on Thursday, the Senate version unanimously passed its second of three committees, the Appropriations Committee on Criminal and Civil Justice, unanimously.
+Status: The House version is awaiting a hearing in the final of three committees, while the Senate version is awaiting its final of three committees.

 Protecting Parental Rights and Children's Safety

 SUPPORT